 “[Augustine] might easily have decided that all pagan Platonism was itself inextricably tied to polytheism, but he seems, rather, to have concluded that there was strictly monotheistic, proto-Christian gold to be found in the pagan writings, hidden but not essentially corrupted.”
 (Pagans and Philosophers: The Problem of Paganism from Augustine to Leibniz, Princeton, 2015, p.
 27)

 Nixey grudgingly admits that this integration of pagan and Christian thinking took place, but claims that only works that could be fitted to Christian ideas survived.
 She notes, as an example, that “[a]ny theories that stated the world was eternal – for that contradicted the idea of Creation – were …. also suppressed”.
-This is nonsense.
-Aristotle’s work taught that the universe was eternal and his work was not “suppressed” but was taught widely in the Greek speaking Christian East, picked up by Muslim scholars and, via them, became the dominant authority in the medieval West.
+This is patent nonsense.
+Aristotle’s work taught that the universe was eternal and his work was not “suppressed”, but was taught widely in the Greek speaking Christian East, picked up by Muslim scholars and, via them, became the dominant authority in the medieval West.
 Likewise Plato taught the transmigration of souls and mentioned this in several works that were copied and studied widely by Christian scholars.
 They did not “suppress” him, they simply said he was wrong.
 Even Lucretius’ De rerum natura, with its Epicurian atomism, survives to us because of a long line of Christian scribes that found it interesting even if they disagreed with many of its key ideas.
-Nixey is quite a fan of Greek ideas that seem to fit with our own and mentions the atomism of Democritus twice, blaming the Christians for the fact that none of his work survives.
+Nixey is quite a fan of Greek ideas that seem – superficially – to fit with our own and mentions the atomism of Democritus twice, blaming the Christians for the fact that none of his work survives.
 What she does not seem to realise is that many of the schools she mentions were dwindling long before the rise of the Christians and Democritus is likely to have been little more than a name even before Constantine.
 She depicts the pre-Christian classical world as a merry pluralist paradise where all ideas competed equally, but by the fourth century the neo-Platonism of Plotinus had come to dominate and even earlier thinkers were not quite as benign as Nixey fondly imagines.
 Diogenes Laërtius tells us “Aristoxenus in his Historical Notes affirms that Plato wished to burn all the writings of Democritus that he could collect”(Lives of Eminent Philosophers, VII.40).
 Perhaps it is not too surprising that there was not a strong school of atomists for Christians to “suppress” by the time Constantine converted.
-The Stoics and Epicurians still get mentioned occasionally in Christian responses to the philosophical schools, but nowhere near as often as the neo-Platonists.
+The Stoics and Epicureans still get mentioned occasionally in Christian responses to the philosophical schools, but nowhere near as often as the neo-Platonists.
+Democritus gets mentioned not at all – thanks to the neo-Platonic pagans, he was already a dead letter.

 The Closing of the Academy